Prerequisites

 2

-Step 2: Handle the Redirect and Get the Authorization Code
+Step 2: Handle the Connect Response

 After the user authorizes access, Smartcar will redirect them back to your application using the default